Doubly infinite residual neural networks: a diffusion process approach: Preliminaries on diffusion process approximations, and notation

 where $\zeta_t$ is a $D$-dimensional random vector whose components are i.i.d. as standard Gaussian random variables (mean $0$ and variance $1$).
-Under suitable conditions, and in an appropriate sense \citep{kloeden1992numerical}, it can be proved that the discretized SDE \cref{eq:euler_sde} converges to the SDE \cref{eq:sde}.
-In particular, in the deterministic part of the SDE \cref{eq:euler_sde} we recognize the so-called Euler discretization of an ordinary differential equation (ODE). \cref{thm:sde_convergence} postulates the existence and uniqueness in law of the weak solution of the limiting SDE, and its non-explosive behavior.
-This following conditions are sufficient conditions for the postulated solution of the limiting SDE.
+Under suitable conditions, and in an appropriate sense \citep[Sections 10.2 and 14.1]{kloeden1992numerical}, it can be proved that the SDE \cref{eq:euler_sde} converges to the SDE \cref{eq:sde}.
+In the deterministic part of the SDE \cref{eq:euler_sde} we recognize the so-called Euler discretization of an ODE.
+In particular, \cref{thm:sde_convergence} postulates the existence and uniqueness in law of the weak solution of the limiting SDE, and its non-explosive behavior.
+This following assumptions state sufficient conditions for the postulated solution of the limiting SDE.

-\begin{assumption}[existence of weak solution and uniqueness in law on compacts] The functions $\mu_x(x)$ and $\sigma_x(x)$ are twice continuously differentiable. \end{assumption}
+\begin{assumption}[weak solution and uniqueness in law on compact sets] The mean function $\mux(x)$ and the covariance function $\sigmax(x)$ are twice continuous and differentiable functions. \end{assumption}

 \begin{assumption}[non-explosive solution] There exists a finite $C > 0$ such that for each $x \in \R^{D}$:

 \end{assumption}